uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-The Data Group &lt;CONSIGNMENT- HOUSE CONSIGNMENT- CONSIGNMENT ITEM- ADDITIONAL REFERENCE&gt; will be also used to include the information of EMCS consignment exported from one EU member state into a Non-EU-Member state, in case of Export Followed by Transit (where in messages CC013C or CC015C the &lt;CONSIGNMENT- HOUSE CONSIGNMENT- PREVIOUS DOCUMENT.Type&gt; = ‘N830’ AND &lt;CONSIGNMENT- HOUSE CONSIGNMENT- CONSIGNMENT ITEM- ADDITIONAL REFERENCE.Type&gt; is in SET CL234 (DocumentTypeExcise)).
+'The Data Group &lt;CONSIGNMENT- HOUSE CONSIGNMENT- CONSIGNMENT ITEM- ADDITIONAL REFERENCE&gt; will be also used to include the information of EMCS consignment exported from one EU member state into a Non-EU-Member state, in case of Export Followed by Transit (where in messages CC013C or CCA13D or CC015C or CCA15D the &lt;CONSIGNMENT- HOUSE CONSIGNMENT- PREVIOUS
+DOCUMENT.Type&gt; = 'N830' AND &lt;CONSIGNMENT- HOUSE CONSIGNMENT- CONSIGNMENT
+ITEM-  ADDITIONAL REFERENCE.
+Type&gt; is in SET CL234 (DocumentTypeExcise)).
 In this case, the Data Group &lt;GOODS SHIPMENT- GOODS ITEM- PREVIOUS DOCUMENT&gt; of the Export declaration, will be mapped with the Data Group &lt;CONSIGNMENT- HOUSE CONSIGNMENT- CONSIGNMENT ITEM- ADDITIONAL REFERENCE&gt; of the Transit declaration.